goetas/twital/doc/templates.rst

 Go to the :doc:`tags<tags/index>` page to learn more about the built-in attributes and nodes.

-To learn more about Twig control structures you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#control-structure>`__
+To learn more about Twig control structures, you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#control-structure>`__

 Attributes
 ----------

-To create HML/XML attributes you have not to mess up with control structures inside HTML tags, with Twital things are really easy.
+To create HTML/XML attributes, you do not have to mess up HTML tags with control structures.
+Twital makes things really easy!

-Take a look to the following example, using the :doc:`t:attr<tags/attr>` attribute you can add conditionally an attribute based on the value of ``condition`` expression.
+Take a look at the following example:

 .. code-block:: xml+jinja